 One of the most highly valued attributes of this technique is its ability to be used along with standard psychological and medical treatments.
 Thousands of health practitioners throughout the world are now using EFT/tapping as an adjunct to their own treatment approaches and finding it of immense value in speeding up and deepening the effects of these.
 Frequently it is able to accomplish things that those of us in the health field could not accomplish before.
-In my book, Discover the Power of Meridian Tapping I report on a huge number of verified accounts on the effects of tapping on an extremely wide variety of common conditions.
+Within this site and products, I report on a huge number of verified accounts on the effects of tapping on an extremely wide variety of common conditions.
 It is truly a major breakthrough in healthcare.

 One of the most strikingly effective combination of approaches that I have come across is to use modern forms of meditation along with EFT/tapping.
 These two treatment approaches often augment each other in a remarkable fashion (to find out more about this read my article 10 Ways to Combine Meditation with EFT